lecritch/distributions_seattle-chicago-ds/README.md

 Statistical distributions will be relevant throughout the bootcamp.
 They will:

-1. Allow us to conduct statistical tests to judge the validity of our conclusions.
-As a data scientist at your company, you may be asked to judge whether a certain change to the user interface of your website increases conversion rate.
+1. Allow us to conduct statistical tests to judge the validity of conclusions during hypothesis testing.
 2. Provide the foundation for specific assumptions of linear regression.
 3. Appear in the cost functions tied to logistic regression and other models.
 4. Drive the classification decisions made in parametric models, such as Naive-Bayes.

-# 1. Discrete vs. Continuous
+# 1. Discrete vs. Continuous Variables
-A fundamental distinction among kinds of distributions is the distinction between discrete and continuous .
-A discrete distribution (or variable) takes on countable values, like integers, while a continuous distribution takes on a continuum of values, like real numbers.
+A fundamental distinction among kinds of distributions is the distinction between discrete and continuous variables.
+A distribution of a discrete variable takes on countable values, like integers.
+Examples would be

+- the number of times a coin lands on heads
+- the number of customers arriving in a store in an hour
+- the number of runs scored in a baseball game.

+A continuous distribution, on the other hands takes on a continuum of values, like real numbers.
+Think measurements, like:

+- The weight of a newborn baby
+- The time it takes for a train to arrive at a station
+- The brightness of a planet

-The distinction between descrete and continuous is very important to have in your mind.
-The distinction can easily be seen in plots.
-Given that quick introduction, we have a quick exercise.
+The distinction between descrete and continuous is very important to have in your mind, and can easily be seen in plots.

+Let's do a quick exercise.
 There are two tasks.

 1. First, simply change the color of the plots representing descrete data to orange and the plots represent continous data to blue.
 2. Attach the titles to the distributions you think reflect the data set described.